 WHITE RIBBON CAMPAIGN TO LAUNCH ON ST HELENA To recognise White Ribbon Day 2019, the UN Development Programme Safe Haven Project and the Children & Adults Social Care Directorate will be running an awareness raising campaign, starting on Monday, 18 November, and ending with a final event on Monday, 25 November 2019.
 The theme for this Campaign is 'SOSU' for Domestic Abuse - Speak out, Stand up for Domestic Abuse'.
 Around the world, White Ribbon awareness focuses on men taking a stand against domestic violence.
 The White Ribbon Day Committee has chosen to change the focus from targeting males and decided that the aim and vision would be to use the voices of the male and female population of St Helena to encourage all on the Island to 'Speak Out and Stand Up' against all kinds of abuse, irrespective of gender and age.
 Campaign activities are as follows:

-White Ribbon (WR) Campaign Programme (18 - 25 November 2019) White Ribbon activities includes purchasing T-Shirts (donations made to a registered charity), distribution of White Ribbons, signing of Pledges, and gathering for group photographs.
-Date Event Time Monday, 18 November Launch of White Ribbon Campaign via the local media.
+des purchasing T-Shirts (donations made s, signing of Pledges, and gathering for gr Date Event Time Monday, 18 November Launch of White Ribbon Campaign via the local media.
 8am - 9am White Ribbon activities for private sector organisations and the community at the Market, Jamestown.
-9am - 12pm Tuesday, 19 November White Ribbon activities for private sector, government organisations and the community as follows: CCC (9am-10am) Joshie's (10am-11am) Children Services/Ebony View (11am-12pm).
+9am - 12pm Tuesday, 19 November White Ribbon activities for private sector, government organisations and the community as follows: CCC (9am- 10am) Joshie's (10am-11am) Children Services/Ebony View (11am- 12pm).
 9am - 12pm Wednesday, 20 November Media Radio Interview on the 30 th anniversary of the Convention on the rights of the child.
 8am - 9am All Schools: 30th anniversary of the Convention on the rights of the child assemblies and White Ribbon Formation.
 9am - 2pm 30th anniversary of the Convention on the rights of the child Reception held at Plantation House (invited guests) 5pm - 7pm Thursday, 21 November White Ribbon activities for SHG Directorates and community at the General Hospital, Jamestown.
 9am - 12pm Friday, 22 November White Ribbon activities for SHG Directorates and community at the Castle Courtyard.
 9am - 12pm Monday, 25 November March from Napoleon Street to Castle Gardens for Closing Ceremony.
 The Closing Ceremony Programme includes a rose tree planting and an inscribed stone laid in honour of survivors and victims of domestic abuse, and a number of speeches.
-11am - 12.30pm SHG 12 November 2019

-PORTATANK is a South African designed and manufactured, fully portable water storage solution capable of holding between $800-10\ 000$ litres of this precious resource in a quick-to-assemble, disassemble and reassemble, unit.
-The Portatank was designed to be easily transported and installed in rural areas.
+11am - 12.30pm with the current drought climate we are experiencing, it is important we save every drop of our most valuable resource WATER.
+We are offering you a much cheaper solution to your water storage with one of the easiest DIY pick up and erect portable water tank.
+The first batch of orders have been dispatched and will be on Island before Christmas.
+We are now accepting orders for the first shipment in the New Year.
+PORTATANK is a South African designed and manufactured, fully portable water storage solution capable of holding between 800 - 10 000 litres of this precious resource in a quick-to-assemble, disassemble and reassemble, unit.The Portatank was designed to be easily transported and installed in rural areas.
 We are able to import these tanks directly from South Africa in 800/2,650/4,800 and 10,000 litre capacities at a fraction of the cost of the green Jo Jo tanks most commonly seen on Island.
 We will price match any competitor.
 Our prices are inclusive of all charges...all paperwork, customs duty and delivery to your front door....
 We know we can't be beaten on price and we can offer additional installation of your tank for a small fee.
 Please get in touch to find out full details including prices and to place your order.
 Call Derek on 24620 or email office@islandimages.co.sh